 Hind shanks are bigger and meatier than small shanks.
 Small eaters will find a hind shank too much.
 Usually, 4 hind shanks with accompanying vegetables can be stretched to serve 6.
-If you can, cook shanks the day before serving them so you can skim fat from the top of the juices before reheating them.
+If you can, cook shanks the day before serving so you can skim fat from the top of the juices before reheating them.
 If including peas, add them when you reheat the shanks.

 4 hind lamb shanks or 6 small shanks, trimmed of excess fat

 Oil for bowl

 2 Tbsp plain flour

 2 Tbsp sumac (or a sumac blend such as Greg Malouf’s Za’atar)

 1 tsp salt

 400g (14 ounce) can chopped tomatoes

 1 Tbsp chopped parsley

 Accompaniment to serve: (cooked couscous, rice or burghul, or a mash of your choice)